rollator3000/MS_omics/README.md

    - For predicition on testset, remove all features from the (imputed) trainset that are not part of the testst
    - On this pruned (imputed) trainset fit a RF and generate predicitions for testset
 -  **Block-Wise Approach:** Fit a seperate RF on each feature block and create a final prediciton by combining the different block-wise predicitons
-   - On each feature block of the data fit a seperate RF -1 RF on the Physical properties, 1 RF on the Educational properties, ...
+   - On each feature block of the data, fit a seperate RF *- 1 RF on the Physical properties, 1 RF on the Educational properties, ...*
    - To predict on a TestSet, each block-wise RF generates a seperate prediciton that are combined for a final prediciton
 -  **Fold-Wise Approach:** Fit a seperate RF on each fold and create a final prediciton by combining the different fold-wise predicitons
-   - On each fold of the data fit a seperate RF -1 RF on Fold1, 1 RF on Fold2, ...
+   - On each fold of the data fit a seperate RF *- 1 RF on Fold1, 1 RF on Fold2, ...*
-   - To predict on a TestSet, each fold-wise RF generates a seperate prediciton - for these predicitons it might be that the single decision trees the RF consists of need to pruned - that are combined for a final prediciton
+   - To predict on a TestSet, each fold-wise RF generates a seperate prediciton *- for these predicitons it might be that the single decision trees the RF consists of need to pruned -* that are combined for a final prediciton
-   - Pruning: If a decision tree uses a split variable that is not avaible in the testset, cut the decision tree and use the node before that split as new terminal node
+   - **Pruning:** If a decision tree uses a split variable that is not avaible in the testset, cut the decision tree and use the node before that split as new terminal node

-***! ! !
-Closer Information to the approaches, aswell as to the results are in the MS-Thesis itself! ! !***
+### ! ! !
+Closer Information to the approaches, aswell as to the results are in the MS-Thesis itself! ! !

 ---